 - In League of Super Evil, the most powerful dark matter in the universe is found in the shape of black licorice, of all things.
 Red Menace is the only character shown who enjoys the stuff.

 - In Ninjago, dark matter is a Psycho Serum found on the Island of Darkness that the Overlord describes as being able to "turn a man's heart as black as night".
-After using one of the heroes as a guinea pig, he uses bombs filled with the stuff to attack Ninjago.
+After using one of the heroes as a guinea pig, he uses bombs filled with the stuff to attack Ninjago City and turn the citizens into berserk thralls.

 - In Rick and Morty, Rick was kidnapped by Zygerions who made a convoluted scheme to obtain the recipe for concentrated dark matter from him.
+Rick developed it as a highly potent starship fuel that makes his ship faster than any in the universe.
 The episode ends with Rick giving them a fake recipe that blew up their ship when they added bottled water to the concoction.